 The Cheveley Park Stakes is one the Group 1 races at the meeting is widely regarded as the highest profile in terms of stature.
 The race is over 6 furlongs, so it’s short and fast, but it is very exciting for the punters to watch.

 The race is named after Cheveley Park, which is an estate that was owned by Harry McCalmont in 1892.
 The first race was run in 1899 and is now one of the feeder races for horses to then enter the 1,000 Guineas.
 The first horse to ever complete the lucrative double was that of Pretty Polly in 1903/04 and the most recent that of Special Duty in 2009/10.

-The purse of £220,000 brings out all of the big guns of the racing world.
+The purse of over £275,000 brings out all of the big guns of the racing world.
 The most successful jockey is Sir Gordon Richards who won the race nine times from 1928 trough to 1953 in an illustrious career.
-Leading trainers include Alec Taylor Jr. and Criquette Head-Maarek, both with 4 wins to their name.
-Interestingly, Aiden O’Brien won this three years in a row between 2016 and 2018.
+The leading trainers are Aidan O’Brien, Alec Taylor Jr. and Criquette Head-Maarek, all with four wins to their names.
+Interestingly, O’Brien won this three years in a row between 2016 and 2018.

 Middle Park Stakes

-The third of the three Group 1 races, the Middle Park Stakes is one that rivals the Cheveley Park Stakes in terms of purse, with £220,000 up for grabs.
-The race includes colts that are two years old colts and up and follows the 6 furlong sprint on the Rowley Mile.
+The third of the three Group 1 races, the Middle Park Stakes is one that rivals the Cheveley Park Stakes in terms of purse, with £291,580 up for grabs.
+The race includes colts that are two years old and follows the 6 furlong sprint on the Rowley Mile.

 The race was founded by William Blenkiron in 1866 and was initially called the Middle Park Plate.
 The restriction to colts only came about in 1987 and it was added to the Cambridgeshire meeting in 2015, where it has been greatly received.